100% Renewable Energy Community Goal

 This page includes more info below on Salt Lake City’s community renewable energy goal along with answers to frequently asked questions.

-1 The term “net” is used to denote that the new renewable energy generation resources will be integrated into the broader regional electric grid and power provided to the Salt Lake City community will not always be directly related to renewable projects.
+1 The term “net” is used to denote that the new renewable energy generation resources that will be integrated into the broader regional electric grid and power provided to the Salt Lake City community will not always be directly related to renewable projects.
 Rather, the goal is to catalyze construction of enough new renewable energy resources to meet all net annual community electricity needs on a yearly basis..

 Salt Lake City Energy and Carbon Reduction Goals